Kruger House (Truckee, California): White family

 Charles Bernard White, a Bank of America executive and prominent Truckee citizen, purchased the home in November 1904 for his wife Belle and infant son C. B. White, Junior.
 Belle White, in her youth, was a Sacramento Beauty Queen, and also a noted concert pianist, offering instruction in their home for many decades.
 The Truckee old-timers still speak of the massive piano and other exquisite furnishings that adorned the 'White House.'
-He was later deeply involved in the Lincoln Highway through Truckee Project.
+He was later deeply involved in the Lincoln Highway through the Truckee Project.
 Barney White Jr. later attended the University of California, Berkeley, becoming a well-regarded Sacramento civil engineer, and was a long-time leader of the Sacramento Banjo-Players' Association.

 It was during the early 1900s that the White family opened their home to help alleviate the local lodging shortage: from 1912 to the late twenties, the 'White House Hotel' catered to the first automobile traffic over Donner Pass Summit, which included many notable early Lake Tahoe residents and preservationists; for instance D. L. Bliss, his and numerous signatures of other wealthy and famous can be found in the original White House Hotel Register, beginning July 1912.
-After the late 1920s, the home returned to use as a single family residence.
-It eventually suffered a period of vacancy and deterioration through the mid 20th century.
+After the late 1920s, the home returned to use as a single-family residence.
+It eventually suffered a period of vacancy and deterioration through the mid-20th century.

 Krakowsky Restoration

 Under the direction of Zena Krakowsky, a long-time Truckee resident and progressive businessperson, the mansion underwent an extensive and painstakingly precise seven-year rehabilitation, with attention being paid to every detail, including closely matching the Axminster carpet, wallpaper to reflect the originals, and custom-mixed paints to tie the interior architecture together.
-All parts were refurbished, including molding, fretwork and stained-glass windows.
+All parts were refurbished, including molding, fretwork, and stained-glass windows.

-During the project, the building was transparently upgraded to commercial code in preparation for Ms. Krakowsky's opening the building to the public in 1980 as an antique shop and fine-dining establishment.
+During the project, the building was transparently upgraded to commercial code in preparation for Ms. Krakowsky's opening of the building to the public in 1980 as an antique shop and fine-dining establishment.
 In 1982, based on the quality of rehabilitation and preservation, the Kruger-White House received the honor of being the first property in the area to be listed on the National Register of Historic Places.
-On 17 June 1982, it was registered with the California Office of Historic Preservation, and was added to the National Register of Historic Places (#82002220).
+On 17 June 1982, it was registered with the California Office of Historic Preservation and was added to the National Register of Historic Places (#82002220).
 She operated businesses in the Kruger-White House from 1973 to 1995.

 After the home was rehabilitated, the original 'White House Hotel Sign,' the hotel register (July 1912—forward), and other historic items discovered in the basement during rehabilitation were donated to the Truckee-Donner Historical Society.